Tormarket is a simple darknet market created to make trading less risky than using the large well known darknet markets.

 All network access to the web server is through TOR and includes additional hops though other networks in addition to TOR.
-The server does not send email or make any contact to the internet other than DNS, software updates and TOR access.
 This means that network traces of the server do not reveal any users or operators of the server.
 All servers that process traffic from Tor (ie market HTTP traffic) have DNS resolver set to lookup via TOR.
 General outbound traffic to the internet is restricted with firewall rules.
 These precautions are to avoid any inadvertent outbound traffic that would reveal IP addresses.

 Session data (cookies) are all stored client side, signed and encrypted.
 No session data is stored on the server.
 This gives speed improvements and additional security because database leaks cannot reveal session tokens.

 Litecoin and Zcash were added because their network transaction fees are cheaper than Bitcoin.
 At times the Bitcoin network can be too slow and expensive so alternatives are needed.
 Both of these currencies are clones of the bitcoin source code which makes it easier for vendors and customers to learn about their use.
 Compared to Bitcoin, they are riskier to hold funds in and their main advantages are as fast, cheap transactional currencies, not long term stores of value.

 Zcash has very good privacy.
 No other crypto-currency has better privacy than Zcash, hiding both transaction amounts and addresses.
 With Bitcoin, to make some details of a transaction private requires building a special type of transaction called a Coinjoin.
 This requires specialized software that coordinates with other users contributing to the transaction.
 Using Zcash is much better alternative to Bitcoin coinjoins in terms of privacy.